 For his many contributions to the study of catalysts, including the development of techniques for high-resolution backscattered electron imaging of supported metal catalyst nanoparticles.

-For dedicated service to the Society as Director of Council, President of the Society and as Editor of both Microscopy & Microanalysis and Microscopy-Today.
+For dedicated service to the Society as Director of Council, President of the Society and as Editor of both Microscopy and Microanalysis and Microscopy Today.

 For her devotion and long term service to the Microscopy Society of America, including her leadership roles in the Technologists' Forum and Focused Interests Groups.

 For his long term contributions to expanding the field of microstructural characterization using CBED, ESEM, AEM; for his selfless efforts in developing tools to educate students, and for his long-standing support and leadership in MSA.

 For his pioneering contributions in the field of phase-plates imaging for cryo-TEM, cryo-FIB in biology, and for his dedicated long-term service to the Microscopy Society of America.

 For extensive contributions in electron microscopy ranging from atomic resolution imaging of nanoparticles and surfaces to direct methods with electron diffraction, precession electron diffraction and in-situ tribology.